-Methods, systems, and apparatus, including computer program products, for providing alternative search results for a query.
+Methods, systems, and apparatus, including computer program products, provide alternative search results for a query.

 In one aspect, a method includes transmitting a set of one or more search results for a query to a client device for presentation to a user, where each search result refers to a respective resource, receiving from the client device an alternative search result submitted by the user for the query, associating the alternative search result with the query, and storing in a repository the query and the alternative search result, where the alternative search result is transmitted with the set of one or more search results for a new search of the query.

-The announcement about Google’s SearchWiki on the Official Google Blog tells us that when we make changes in our search results, those changes won’t be seen by other searchers.
+The announcement about Google’s SearchWiki on the Official Google Blog tells us that those changes won’t be seen by other searchers when we make changes in our search results.

 In some implementations, the set of alternative search results for a query returned for a particular user may depend on one or more parameters, e.g., the language of the search system interface used by the user, the location of the user, or the membership of the user in a particular group.

 In some implementations, a user submitting an alternative search result can specify the subpopulation of users for which the alternative search result will be available.

 For example, if the user is providing an alternative search result that refers to a resource that is of interest to a particular department (e.g., engineering, marketing, or legal) or user group, the user can specify that the alternative search result will only be returned for users in the particular group, e.g., by selecting a checkbox included in the user interface 4050 for the particular group.